rhodyprog4ds/BrownFall25/resources/glossary.md

 :  the keyword used to define an anonymous function; lambda functions are defined with a compact syntax `<name> = lambda <parameters>: <body>`
 : [docs](https://docs.python.org/3.9/reference/expressions.html#lambda)

+learning algorithm
+:  an algorithm that finds patterns in data
+:  implemented in the `fit` method in `sklearn`

 mask
 :  take a subset using booleans; False values are dropped and True are kept :  like multiplying by an array with 0 and 1s in it.